Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Discussion and Future Work

 \subsection{Outlook and Future Directions}

-Based on the insights on the potential of personalized privacy budgets being able to create or enforce biases in a dataset, future work should focus on combining the privacy and utility aspects of this work with considerations on biases fairness.
-This could be done by balancing information of different parts of the data distribution of interest to satisfy fairness aspects and ultimately to optimize utility.
-Such a balance could, for example, be achieved by not always exploiting the complete privacy budgets available for some data points.

-In addition, further theoretical research on improving the tight bound for privacy analysis of PATE would be helpful to obtain more realistic estimates of the privacy costs during the voting process.
-The current analysis assumes that each data point could fully change its teacher model's prediction.
+Independent of \personalized privacy guarantees, further theoretical research on improving the tight bound analysis in PATE would be helpful to obtain more realistic estimates of the privacy costs during the voting process.
+The current analysis assumes that each data point can fully change its teacher model's prediction.
 In most scenarios, this assumption is, however, too strong.
-With a tighter estimate of a data point's influence, each vote would consume less privacy budget, and as a consequence more labels could be produced.
+With a tighter estimate of a data point's influence, each vote consumes less privacy budget, and as a consequence, more labels can be produced.

-Moreover, it would be of interest to study how applications of distributed PATE and similar frameworks, \eg~\citep{choquette2021capc}, where the training data is distributed over different entities, could benefit from our personalized aggregation mechanisms.
-Our mechanisms could be applied there to implement both individual data point privacy requirements, but also different organisational requirements between the different entities, and thereby, allow for more meaningful cooperative training and models of higher utility.
+Moreover, it would be of interest to study how applications of distributed PATE and similar frameworks, \eg~CaPC~\citep{choquette2021capc}, can benefit from our \personalized aggregation mechanisms.
+Our mechanisms can be applied there to implement both individual data point privacy requirements, but also different "per-party" requirements.
+What is more is that in particular for the weighting mechanism, these per-party privacy requirements could be extended to different weighting schemes taking into account, for example, the amount of training data a party holds, how diverse this data is, and how accurate their trained model predicts---assuming these properties can be determined without undermining the privacy guarantees of the system.
+Such extensions can then support more meaningful cooperative ML model training and yield models of higher utility.

-Finally, it will be interesting to study the behavior of our novel personalized PATE variants further, also with more complex privacy budget distributions within the dataset.
-We see the biggest challenge for this part in the fine-tuning of the parameters and the combination of the mechanisms such that all privacy budgets among the data points can be completely exhausted for maximal utility.
+Finally, in this work, we focus on \personalized extensions of PATE.
+Due to its structure, PATE is naturally suited to support different privacy budgets among its training data.
+Also, data that does not require any privacy protection can directly be leveraged by the framework as public training data for the student model.
+However, in the future, it would also be of interest to develop extensions of DP-SGD to support \personalized privacy guarantees within this framework.
+Such extensions could, for example, be implemented by sub-sampling the model's training data points with non-uniform probabilities according to their privacy budgets, or adding DP noise with different magnitudes to different data points' gradients.